Ashok0/EnderalVREssentials-Nightly/README.md

 [**Enderal VR - Patch v3.3**](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files): Mod for playing Enderal in VR (with the SkyrimVR engine).

 [**Enderal VR DynDOLOD Patch**]: Enderal VR ESP Fix for DynDOLOD 3.0 support.
+- Removes all errors from FormID 00071C47 (ResourceObjectSawmill) in EnderalVR.esm

 [**SKSEVR 2.0.12**](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.